Why motivation isn’t enough

 And what actually helps us follow through

 Every New Year, there’s a familiar rush of energy.
 We picture new routines and a fresh start.
 It feels good to imagine how the year might unfold.
-In my work as a dietitian, January is the month when many people want to refocus on their health.
-That early motivation shows up year after year.

 Research on behavior change points to something more reliable: simple systems practiced over time.